This is a quick guide to Vancouver Referencing Style for UCT students, particularly those in the Health Sciences Faculty.

 The content box on your left hand side of the screen lists quick links to examples of reference sources you are likely to use.
 If there are any examples that you would like to be added to this guide, please email me to send your recommendations.

-For further assistance or clarity on Vancouver Referencing Style, please contact a reference librarian at Health Sciences Library.
+For further assistance with Vancouver Referencing Style, please contact a reference librarian.

 NB: Please check with your lecturers or departments for their special rules before applying the guidelines in this guide.